kubernetes-sigs/node-feature-discovery/docs/usage/customization-guide.md

 The namespace part (i.e. prefix) of the labels is controlled by nfd:

 - All built-in labels use `feature.node.kubernetes.io`.
-This is also the default for user defined features that don't specify any namespace.
 - Namespaces may be excluded with the [`-deny-label-ns`](../reference/master-commandline-reference.md#-deny-label-ns) command line flag of nfd-master